elixir-europe/rdmkit/pages/your_domain/human_data/human_data.md

 ### Description

-It is good research ethical practice to ensure that data underlying research is preserved, preferably in a way that adheres to the FAIR principles.
+It is a good ethical practice to ensure that data underlying research is preserved, preferably in a way that adheres to the FAIR principles.
 There might also exist legal obligations to preserve the data.
-With human data you have to take extra precautions into account when doing this.
+With human data, you have to take extra precautions into account when doing this.

 ### Considerations